 The group reaches Nantao Stadium, many miles away, where the Japanese spoils from Shanghai are stored.
 Among the automobiles there, Jim finds his father's old limo.
 After being told that there's no food or water there, Jim stays behind with Mrs. Victor, a woman who acted as a guardian to Jim back in Soochow.
 Jim tells her to act dead so they can stay, however, Mrs. Victor actually dies.
 As a devastated Jim sits with her body, he sees a gigantic flash of light to the east, one of the atomic bombs dropped by the United States on Japan.
 Jim believes it is Mrs. Victor's ascending soul, however, he hears a radio broadcast later that reports about the new weapon and the surrender of the Japanese Empire, ending the war.

-As Jim staggers back to Soochow he notices large canisters falling from the sky on parachutes.
+As the starving and weakened Jim staggers back to Soochow he notices large canisters falling from the sky on parachutes.
 They are from the Red Cross and contain food and other supplies.
 Jim gathers what he can and returns to the prison camp.
 There he finds the young Japanese boy from the airbase, who is angrily slashing at the marsh with his samurai sword.
 Recognizing Jim, he stumbles away crying.
 Jim hears an engine revving and sees a car break through a wall of fire.
 In the car are Basie and a couple of other men he'd joined up with who are looting the relief containers.
 The Japanese boy offers Jim a mango and is about to help Jim cut it with his katana when he is shot by one of Basie's companions.
 As the man rushes over Jim flips him into the marsh and leaps on him, wildly punching him.
 Basie pulls Jim off, who turns his attention to the Japanese boy.
 He tries to revive him using CPR but the boy is clearly dead and Basie again pulls Jim off.
 As he tries to soothe Jim, Jim pulls away, a crazed look in his eye; Jim's experiences during the war of stealing, death and fear have finally pushed him onto the path to adulthood.
 Basie decides to leave Jim behind, knowing Jim will survive.
 Jim stays in the camp a bit longer, riding a bike like he did in childhood and laughing.
 He is found by a U.S. Army unit, to whom he "surrenders".

 Jim returns to Shanghai and is housed in an orphanage for child war prisoners.
 The kids are assembled by the nuns for a group of parents who have returned to Shanghai following the war; Jim's parents are among them.
 They wade through the sea of children, not able to find Jim at first, but spot him after a few moments.
 Jim, scarred from his experiences and still in shock, doesn't believe his own eyes as he recognizes his mother by her face and hair and eventually collapses in her loving arms.